-If you decided to become a dog walker, my first advice is to look into dog walking insurance plans.
-There are a lot of options out there (and I’ll walk you through them now), but after some research you’ll be able to find the best dog walking insurance that fits your specific need.
-I hope sharing what I’ve learned with you will help you to have a more graceful start to your dog walking career than I had.
+If you decided to become a dog walker, my first advice is to look into good dog walking insurance plans.
+There are too many options but after some research you'll find the best dog walking insurance that fits your specific need.

-The main part of dog walking insurance or pet sitter insurance is commonly referred to as “Care, Custody and Control” Coverage (CCC).
-Almost every responsible dog walker/pet sitter/etc will have the CCC Coverage.
+The main part of dog walker insurance or pet sitter insurance is commonly referred to as “Care, Custody and Control” Coverage (CCC).
+Almost every responsible dog walker and pet sitter will have the CCC Coverage.

 Although the jobs can be different, dog walking insurance is the same thing as pet sitting insurance, and it works similarly to many other pet business insurance plans.
 This is because the associated risks are essentially the same, or very close to being the same.

-In a nutshell, any job that requires you to be responsible for someone else’s property (or in this case, an animal) will pose a high risk for legal issues.
-It is always best to go over details thoroughly before choosing a pet business insurance provider, but most dog walking insurance plans cover a few basic things listed below.
+Any job that requires you to be responsible for someone else's property (or in this case, an animal) will pose a high risk for legal issues.
+It is best to go over details thoroughly before choosing a plan, but most dog walking insurance plans cover basics like below.